Simple Habits of Successful Students

 Create supports

-• Create lists: Our brains can only hold so much information!
-Consider creative ways that lists can help you: a list by the door of the items you need each day, a list of classmates to reach out to if you have a question about an assignment, a motivational list of the goals you are working towards.
+• Create lists.
+Our brains can only hold so much information!
+Consider creative ways that lists can help you: a list of the items you need each day set by the door, a list of classmates to reach out to if you have a question about an assignment, a motivational list of the goals you are working towards.

 Private Prep